 COMMITTEE

-TNC committee is made up of members in the roles of chairperson, vice-chairperson, secretary, treasurer, umpiring secretary, publicity officer, safe guarding officer.
+TNC committee is made up of members in the roles of chairperson, vice-chairperson, secretary, treasurer, , publicity officer, safe guarding officer.

 The coach and the captain of each team are also members of the committee.

 A supporting officer will be appointed to the Committee to help with tasks such as affiliations, social engagements and kit, they will attend to meetings on invitation if required